BenQuigley/signmaker.dev/content/blog/lo-fi-pedals.md

 Plus it has a "lo-fi" knob that controls six additional effects: "env" (tone jumps responding to how hard you play), "drive", "space" (reverb), "age" (a tape age effect), "noise", and "warble".
 Plus there are six modulation parameters, plus the pedal supports presets...

-The pedal is a case study in how hard it is to design an effect pedal's physical interface.
+The pedal is a case study in how hard it is to design an effect pedal's physical interface, because the pedal has so many features and only 11 controls total.
+For example, the "Tweak" knob is in charge of six settings total - "shape", "dive", "type" (referring to the subvarieties that I mentioned above), "env", "drive", and "space" - which of the six settings the knob controls is determined by a three-position switch below the knob, combined with whether or not the "Bypass / Lo-fi" footswitch is being held.

-It's a bit bananas and, like the other two I've discussed so far, a huge tone suck (in most configurations).
+So the interface is a bit bananas, and, like the other two I've discussed so far, the pedal is a tone suck (in most configurations).
 Also, it requires a lot of power (300 mA minimum).
 But:

 - The "univibe-tuned phaser" setting rocks; it's no worse than the Strymon Ultraviolet which costs basically as much as this pedal does